Roxby Downs, South Australia: History

 The town of Roxby Downs was built in 1986-88 (land survey commenced in November 1986) with the aim of servicing the Olympic Dam mine and processing plant, located 16 km north of the site of the town.
 Roxby Downs was officially opened on 5 November 1988.
 The opening was celebrated with a "town party" held on the main oval and sponsored by the then owners of the operation Olympic Dam Project (O.D.P.).
 The town is subject to a specific Indenture Act and is administered by the Municipal Council of Roxby Downs in the form of an appointed Administrator.

 Water supply

 Water is extracted from the Great Artesian Basin and desalinated by the operators of the Olympic Dam mine.
 It is then supplied via pipeline.
 In 2004, the township was estimated to consume a daily average of 3 megalitres.

 Governance

-Roxby Downs is located within the federal division of Grey, the state electoral district of Giles and the state government region of the Far North, and with land within the town of Roxby Downs being located in the local government area of the Municipal Council of Roxby Downs and the remainder of the locality of Roxby Downs being located in the Pastoral Unincorporated Area of South Australia.
+Roxby Downs is located within the federal division of Grey, the state electoral district of Stuart and the state government region of the Far North, and with land within the town of Roxby Downs being located in the local government area of the Municipal Council of Roxby Downs and the remainder of the locality of Roxby Downs being located in the Pastoral Unincorporated Area of South Australia.